21 Best Restaurants in Brighton: Where to Eat in 2026

 What are the most popular dining spots in Brighton town centre?

-Where can one find affordable meals in Brighton?
+Where can I find affordable meals in Brighton?

 Which eateries in the Brighton Lanes are highly recommended?